mmshivesh/DuckyOne2Mini-Karabiner/README.md

 ## Karabiner Complex Modification:

-Tapping the key will work as an arrow key.
+1. Tapping the key will work as an arrow key.
 Holding it/using it for keyboard shortcuts with any other key will let it work as the original key.

 ![](https://raw.githubusercontent.com/mmshivesh/DuckyOne2Mini-Karabiner/master/images/modified.png)

+2. Pressing ⌘ + Esc will act like pressing ⌘ + ~ (Allowing you to cycle through application windows and going backwards in the ⌘ + Tab screen).